Tyler Freeman Preview, Player Props: Guardians vs. Tigers

 Tyler Freeman At The Plate

-- Freeman is batting .236 with seven doubles, two home runs and 10 walks.
+- Freeman is batting .240 with seven doubles, three home runs and 10 walks.

-- He has homered in two of 51 games played this season, and in 1.3% of his plate appearances.

-- Freeman has driven in a run in 13 games this season (25.5%), including one multiple-RBI game.
+- In 14 games this season (26.4%), Freeman has picked up an RBI, including two games with multiple runs batted in.

-- In 12 of 51 games this season, he has scored, including multiple runs once.
+- In 13 of 53 games this year, he has scored, including multiple runs once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.